AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/branding/configure-branded-domain-in-wp.md

 ## Configuring a Branded Sub-Domain

-1. Log in to `Workfront Proof` as the `Workfront Proof administrator`.
+1. Log in to Workfront Proof as the Workfront Proof administrator.

-1. Click `Account settings` in the upper-right corner of the `Workfront Proof` interface.
+1. Click `Account settings` in the upper-right corner of the Workfront Proof interface.
 1. Click the `Settings` tab.
 1. In the `Customized Sub-Domain` section, click `Setup`.